John Brooks (soccer, born 1993)

-Born in Berlin, Germany, he began his career at hometown club Hertha BSC, making his professional debut in 2012 and totaling 130 games and nine goals for the club.
+He began his career at hometown club Hertha BSC, making his professional debut in 2012 and totaling 130 games and nine goals for the club.
 The team won the 2.
 Bundesliga in 2012–13.
 In 2017, he transferred to VfL Wolfsburg for €20 million, a record at the time for an American player.

 Brooks represented both Germany and the United States at youth international level, qualifying for the latter through his father.
 He made his senior international debut in 2013 and represented the nation at three tournaments, including the 2014 FIFA World Cup.

 Early life

 Brooks is the son of an American serviceman from Chicago, Illinois, and was born and raised in Berlin, Germany.
 He has a map of Illinois tattooed on his left elbow and one of Berlin on his right.
 He has never lived in the United States.